Seine-et-Marne's 9th constituency

-The 9th constituency of Seine-et-Marne is a French legislative constituency in the Seine-et-Marne département.
+The 9th constituency of Seine-et-Marne is a French legislative constituency in the Seine-et-Marne department.

 Description

-The 9th constituency of Seine-et-Marne lies in the centre of the department but borders the so-called Petite-Couronne of the inner Paris urban area.
+The 9th constituency of Seine-et-Marne lies in the centre of the department but borders the so-called Petite Couronne of the inner Paris urban area.

-Like its neighbouring seats 9th has historically swung between left and right.
-It, however, remained in the hands of the conservative UMP for three consecutive elections since 2002 until 2017.
+Like its neighbouring seats, 9th has historically swung between left and right.
+It, however, remained in the hands of the conservative Union for a Popular Movement (UMP) for three consecutive elections from 2002 until 2017.